Dre Campbell Farm

 11. ZeroTol HC

-To use ZeroTol HC as a snow mold fungicide, mix it with water according to the instructions and apply it to the affected areas.
+To use ZeroTol HC as a snow mold fungicide, mix it with water as directed and apply it to the affected areas.
 You can use it as a surface treatment or foliar treatment.

 Takeaway